mananahmed/workshops/_posts/2023-04-27-mehfil-e-alam.md

 - Spanish and Portuguese at Yale
 - Yale Program in Iranian Studies + Council on Middle East Studies at Yale
 - The Viscusi Fund of the Department of Near Eastern Languages and Civilizations at Yale
-- South Asian Studies at Yale
+- South Asian Studies Council at Yale
 - [Department of History](http://history.columbia.edu) at Columbia